sfnw-dev-owner/process-manuals/Interior_Trim/door_install.md

 - Remove any blocking behind the molding around the door frame
 - Unscrew retaining plug where doorknob will go
 - Using a countersink bit, drill a hole pointing down from the top of the door to the bottom in the top trim about 1" in from the edge of the trim on both sides and centered vertically
 - Make sure that the top and side door moldings are flush.
 Clamp if necessary.
-- Install a 3" (brown) screw in these two corner spots
+Install a 3" (brown) screw in these two corner spots

 ## Prepare the opening

-- The flooring should extend through the doorway to the T1-11 siding.
+- The flooring should extend only 3/4" into the doorway, measured from the interior of the front wall plywood.
 If it does not, ask for help.
+- Install a set of 4 short chunks of flexible flooring (~3" wide) flush with the outside edge of the exterior siding, leaving a gap with the interior flooring.
--   Cut a 54" length of flexible flashing (Peel-n-Stick), and install it in the bottom of the doorway, with about 8" running up each side of the opening, and half the width sticking outside the home.
+-   Cut a 54" length of flexible flashing (Peel-n-Stick), and install it in the bottom of the doorway over these chunks of flooring, with about 8" running up each side of the opening, and half the width sticking outside the home.
 - Slit the corners, and fold the outer half of the flashing down and to the sides of the opening.
-{{< pagebreak >}}

 ![](images/door_install_1.png)

 ##  Install the door